 Multi-day Hikes by definition involve an overnight stay on the trail.
 Whether you've got a full backpack, or are going light, these trips allow you to get deeper into the backcountry and see parts of the Park most visitors will never experience.

 Perhaps the best known multi-day hike follows the Continental Divide Trail as it traverses Rocky Mountain National Park.
+Here's a great review of the hike with lots of details and pictures.

 An Inn-to-Inn hike (common in Europe) is also a great way to combine lots of hiking with the comfort of a bed at night.
 Footpaths of the World organizes Inn-to-Inn trips in Rocky.